Don McLean: Later career

+In October 2022, McLean called rapper Kanye West an "attention-seeking fool" over his antisemitic rants.
+McLean, who briefly lived in Israel, said he stood with his Jewish friends.
+"Lately, a flood of antisemitic invective has been triggered by the ranting of a stupid attention-seeking fool we all know", McLean wrote in the statement that did not mention West by name.
+"I want to say I stand with my Jewish friends and I stand with the state of Israel.
+When this kind of thing happens, we should realize why the state of Israel must be respected and protected."
+McLean lived in Israel on-and-off from 1978 to 1982, and he "grew to love the country and the people.
+Living there changed [his] life forever."

+Oxford Union address (2025)

+On 9 May 2025, McLean delivered a keynote address to the Oxford Union, the University of Oxford’s historic debating society, reflecting on five decades in music and the cultural after-life of “American Pie.”

+The engagement formed part of the Union's Trinity Term 2025 speaker series, which also featured figures such as John Legend and Nile Rodgers.

 Concerts

 McLean's albums did not match the commercial success of American Pie, but he became a major concert attraction in the United States and overseas.
 His repertoire included old concert hall numbers and the catalogues of singers such as Buddy Holly and Frank Sinatra.
 The years spent playing gigs in small clubs and coffee houses in the 1960s transformed into well-paced performances.
-McLean's first concerts at Carnegie Hall in New York and the Albert Hall in London in 1972 were critically acclaimed.
+McLean's first concerts at Carnegie Hall in New York and the Royal Albert Hall in London in 1972 were critically acclaimed.

-In recent years, McLean continued to tour the United States, Canada and Europe (2011, 2012) and Australia (2013).
+In later years, McLean continued to tour the United States, Canada and Europe (2011, 2012) and Australia (2013).
 In June 2011, McLean appeared at the Glastonbury Festival in Pilton, UK, and in 2014 at California's Stagecoach Country Music Festival.

 During 2018, McLean embarked on a world tour with concerts in North America, UK, Ireland, Belgium, Switzerland, Germany, Israel, Norway and Finland.
 His concert at the London Palladium was reviewed positively by The Times:

 The Jerusalem Post noted that "McLean was the consummate professional in presenting his master class of the Great American Songbook" in their review of his June 2018 Tel Aviv concert.

-In 2022, McLean is scheduled to perform a 35-date tour through Europe, starting in Wales and ending in Austria, for the 50th anniversary of "American Pie".
+In 2022, McLean toured through Europe, starting in Wales and ending in Sweden, to celebrate the 50th anniversary of "American Pie".

-The Day the Music Died

-Facets of his song American Pie have become part of American culture, spanning generations.

-McLean's lyrics retroactively influenced the perception of a major event in the early days of rock n roll.
+In 2023, McLean's Australian tour concluded with 24 shows in Australia and New Zealand.
+His performances received positive critical reception.